The 10 best beaches of Formentera

 The first cove you will come across is made up of fine white sand; the second one has both a part of beach and some rocks and finally the third cove is characterised by a rocky ledge that divides the access to the sea into two parts, creating two natural pools.

-There are no bars or restaurants on the beach, so you’ll need to bring your own food and water if you don’t want to go to the bars in Es Caló.
+Please note: there are no bars or restaurants on the beach, so you will need to bring food and water if you do not wish to go to the venues located in Es Caló.

 Es Cavall d’En Borras